Comprehensive vs. Collision: What Auto Coverage Do You Need?February 6, 2017

 You may not, however, collect payments from Comprehensive coverage in the event your vehicle is involved in an accident with another auto or a stationary object alongside (or in) the road.
 There are some cases where it may make sense to remove physical damage coverage for your vehicle.
 For example, owners of old vehicles in poor condition or with little value may even elect to forego both Comprehensive and Collision coverages to save premium dollars.

 Comprehensive and Collision coverages are important ways to protect oneself against the possible property and financial losses that can arise from vehicle ownership.
+Plus, depending on how robust the Comprehensive and Collision coverage you have is, you may not need to purchase rental car insurance should you need to rent a car.
 Contact Ruhl Insurance today to discuss how much coverage is necessary for you.

 Disclaimer: Information and claims presented in this content are meant for informative, illustrative purposes and should not be considered legally binding.